- Who is entitled to have a SeKA account?

 - How can I check my SeKA password?

 - How can I change my SeKA password?

 - How can I change my e-mail address in the SeKA system?

 - How can I setup questions/responses in order to use the "Forgotten password" option in the SeKA system?

 All students, members of the faculty and other employees of Semmelweis University can have a SeKA account.
 They can use their account as long as they are still students or employees of the university.
 A further requirement is that the users accept the "User Agreement".
 People who are not officially employees but regularly teach students just like faculty members can also get a SeKA account.

-You are allowed to use the SeKA service only if you accept the terms of the User Agreement (you need to do that during the activation process of your account).
+You are allowed to use the SeKA service only if you accept the terms of the User Agreement.
 Here is a copy of it:

 SeKA accounts can be used to login to several computer services of Semmelweis University (and of other institutions in the EduID federation).
 You are free to use your SeKA account as long as you are a member (student, teacher or other employee) of the Semmelweis University.